 Sundowning or “sundowner’s syndrome” is a commonly used term among professionals working with patients who have Alzheimer’s disease or other dementias.
 This term describes a pattern of increased behavior problems in the late afternoon and early evening.
 Persons may exhibit increased confusion, agitation, wandering, hallucinations and general disorientation.

 Want more information on terms and conditions related to dementia?
-Grab your copy of our Memory Loss Fact Sheet here.
+Grab our guide to memory loss and dementia here.

 While the cause is not definitive, there are likely several factors.
 Primarily, the person may be tired after daily activities and caregivers may suffer similar weariness which shows through to the care recipient.
 The change from light to dark and the “internal clock” may also play a role during this time which has traditionally been transitional (i.e. returning from work, or family time in evenings).